vijeth-ag/english-terminal/README.md

 # Modes:
 ?
 (Answer only)
 english> ?<command in english>
-only displays the command, doesnt run
+only displays the command, doesnt run.

 Example:
 ```
 english>? is port 1234 taken